 It’s time to talk suicide: addressing stigma around a difficult topic

-Trigger Warning: This webinar includes personal stories about suicide.
-If you or someone you know has suicidal thoughts, please call the National Suicide Prevention Lifeline at 800-273-TALK.
+Trigger Warning: This webinar discusses suicide.
+If you or someone you know has suicidal thoughts, please call the National Suicide Prevention Lifeline at 988.

 *This blog summarizes key points discussed during Myriad Neuroscience’s fall 2021 Webinar: